Mercerenies/latitude/spec/ii_standard_library/kernel.md

 returns true if and only if the object has a primitive field containing a method.

+### `Kernel directKeys (object).`

+Returns a list, as though allocated using the built-in list syntax, of all of the slot names available *directly* on the object.
+This excludes any slots belonging to parent objects and does not take into account `missing` results.
+As such, it returns exactly the keys which can be deleted from `object` using `Slots delete`.

 ### `Kernel keys (object).`

 Returns a list, as though allocated using the built-in list syntax, of